Intaglio (printmaking): History

 Intaglio printmaking emerged in Europe well after the woodcut print, with the earliest known surviving examples being undated designs for playing cards made in Germany, using drypoint technique, probably in the late 1430s.
 Engraving had been used by goldsmiths to decorate metalwork, including armor, musical instruments and religious objects since ancient times, and the niello technique, which involved rubbing an alloy into the lines to give a contrasting color, also goes back to late antiquity.
 Scholars and practitioners of printmaking have suggested that the idea of making prints from engraved plates may well have originated with goldsmiths' practices of taking an impression on paper of a design engraved on an object, in order to keep a record of their work, or to check the quality.

 Martin Schongauer was one of the most significant early artists in the engraving technique, and Albrecht Dürer is one of the most famous intaglio artists.
 Italian and Dutch engraving began slightly after the Germans, but were well developed by 1500.
 Drypoint and etching were also German inventions of the fifteenth century, probably by the Housebook Master and Daniel Hopfer respectively.
 In the 15th century, woodcut and engraving served to produce both religious and secular imagery.
 One of the most popular secular uses of engraver's art was in the production of playing cards, a diversion enjoyed by the aristocracy and the common people.

 In the nineteenth century, Viennese printer Karel Klíč introduced a combined intaglio and photographic process.
 Photogravure retained the smooth continuous tones of photography but was printed using a chemically etched copper plate.
 This permitted a photographic image to be printed on regular paper, for inclusion in books or albums.

 In the 1940s and 1950s, the Italian security printer Gualtiero Giori brought intaglio printing into the era of high-technology by developing the first ever six-colour intaglio printing press, designed to print banknotes which combined more artistic possibilities with greater security.

-Current usage

-Today, intaglio engraving is used largely for banknotes, passports and some postage stamps.

-If the letters are cut into the surface of the engraving plate, then, on the print, they stand slightly proud (see image above).
-The appearance of engraving is sometimes mimicked for items such as wedding invitations, by skeuomorphic embossment of lettering printed by another process (such as lithography or offset).